Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Applications: finding spectrum of a Hamiltonian

 For cases when the condition number $\kappa$ of $\mathbf B^{\dagger} \mathbf B$ is low and high precision $\delta$ for eigenvalues $E_i$ is required, it is reasonable to use the matrix inverse method as discussed in Sec.~\ref{subsec:collocation_method}.
 However, as we discuss below, for distributed Gaussian~\cite{Manzhos2023} basis sets with non-zero overlaps used for representing the collocation equations, the condition number will grow fast as the basis set size increases, reaching intractable values of $10^{16}$-$10^{20}$ already for 30 to 40 basis functions in 1 dimension.
 In this section, we compare the matrix inverse method with eigenvalue landscape scanning and identify cases for which the latter is advantageous.

 First, we study the exactly solvable one-dimensional harmonic oscillator model, with $V(x) = x^2$, in the region $x \in [-10,10]$.
 Both methods require the same data as input: matrices $\mathbf{B}''$, $\mathbf{V^{diag}}$ and $\mathbf{B}$.
 For the basis set, we choose $N$ real Gaussian functions with a constant width, centered at $M = 80$ equidistant grid points $x_i$.
 Our tests involve increasing the number of basis functions while keeping the number of grid points constant.
 The results for $N=26$ basis functions are shown in Fig.~\ref{fig:26functions}.
 Estimation of low energies (red dashed lines) is accurate up to the ninth excited state (exact value $E_9 = 19$), for which the matrix inverse method gives $E_i=19.062$, marked with solid green line in Fig.~\ref{fig:26functions}.
 The error in the tenth excited state is already 30\% of the energy spacing.
 The accuracy in energy levels stops increasing for the matrix inverse method with more than 26 basis functions.
+The choice and number of grid points also play an important role in collocation, although a detailed analysis is beyond the scope of this work, we refer the reader to Refs.~\cite{Manzhos2023,Carrington2021,Avila2015} for comprehensive discussions.
+In practice, provided that a sufficiently high-quality basis set is used, the precise distribution of grid points is less critical.
+It is generally observed that the number of grid points must exceed the number of basis functions to achieve convergence, with this requirement closely tied to basis set quality.
+Increasing the number of grid points typically leads to a higher condition number of the collocation matrix, which can reduce numerical stability and necessitate higher-precision arithmetic.
+Having said that, the increase in the number of basis functions in one dimension also naturally leads to greater condition numbers.